saimanish-p/portfolio/README.md

 ## Completed Projects

+Click the project title hyperlink to visit the project - where you can interact with the dashboard

 *[Options Strategy Payoff Calculator](https://options-strategies-payoff-calculator.streamlit.app/)*
 - Developed a robust web application that allows users to analyze a wide range of options trading strategies, including Long Call, Short Call, Long Put, Short Put, Bull Call Spread, Bear Put Spread, and more.
 - Empowers users to easily input key parameters such as strike price, premium, and expiration prices.
 The application generates detailed net-payoff tables and dynamic graphs, aiding seasoned analysts and students alike in making informed decisions.